SwiftNCloak/swiftncloak/README.md

 `{Introduction}`

-My name is Marky, aka SwiftNCloak.
+My name is Marky, aka __SwiftNCloak__.
 I am an aspiring software engineer from the Philippines.
 I plan to build an app that would help with people's needs one day, and be revolutionary.

 ```js
 let statement = "Welcome, game changer!";